Geometry of $CRS$ bi-warped product submanifolds in Sasakian and cosymplectic manifolds: A general inequality for bi-warped products

-As we couldn't find any relation for bi-warped products in terms of the $\mu$-component, so leaving the positive third, sixth, ninth, twelfth, fifteenth and eighteenth terms in the right hand side of \eqref{4.2}.
-Also, we couldn't find any relations for the fourth, fifth, seventh, eighth, sixteenth and seventeenth terms, we also leave these positive terms.
-On the other hand, by using Lemma \ref{L1} (i), the first and second vanish identically.
-Similarly, eleventh and thirteenth terms are identically zero by using Lemma \ref{L2}.
-Hence, with remaining tenth and fourteenth terms, the above expression takes the form.
+Let us omit the positive 3rd, 6th, 9th, 12th, 15th and 18th terms of $\mu$-components in the right hand side of \eqref{5.2}.
+Since we couldn't find any relations for the 4th, 5th, 7th, 8th, 16th and 17th terms, we also omit these positive terms and using Lemma \ref{L:4.2}(i), the 1st and 2nd terms vanish identically.
+Similarly, the 11th and 13th terms vanish according to Lemma \ref{L:4.3}.
+Hence, with the remaining 10th and 14th terms, the above expression becomes